Back to Blog

 Real-time metrics:

-• Messages sent (current hour/day)
+• Messages sent (current hour and day)

 • Delivery rate percentage